 Although any part of the body can be suffered with eczema, but it typically appears on wrists, hands, neck, upper chest, backs of knees and face.
 The worst effect of this illness is the intense itching that it causes, which further leads to the itching/scratching cycle.
 The continuous scratching leads to further damaging of the skin.
 Emotional stress can elivate it along with varied other internal and external chemical sensitivities and allergies.

-It is not an easy task to manage eczema in children because they cannot understand and stop itching if happens to them, especially at night while they are trying to sleep.
-In kids, the most commonly affected parts of body are chin, back, cheeks, arms and stomach.
-In adults, eczema mostly affect eyelids, neck, hands and wrists, and behind the elbows and knees.
+It is not an easy task to manage eczema in children because they cannot understand and do not stop itching if happens to them, especially at night while they are trying to sleep.
+In kids, the most commonly affected parts of body due to eczema are chin, back, cheeks, arms and stomach.
+In adults, eczema mostly affect eyelids, neck, hands and wrists, and back of elbows and knees.

-In some cases, eczema’s symptoms last for few hours while in some cases, the symptoms can persist over a longer time.
+In some cases, eczema’s symptoms last for few hours while in other cases the symptoms can persist over a longer time.
 Eczema can lead to blisters and oozing lesions, thereby, resulting in dry and scaly skin.
 Continuously scratching on skin can further make it hardened and scratchy.

 Different Types of Eczema

 It is a chronic skin disease which is characterized by itchy, inflamed skin.
 Depending upon exposure to trigger or causative factors, these conditions may come and go.
 Different factors that may trigger atopic dermatitis are, environmental such as, molds, pollen, or pollutants; contact irritants like soaps, detergents, nickel, or perfumes; food allergies; or other allergies.
 If this illness happens in infancy, then it is also known as infantile eczema.
 It has been found out that condition of atopic dermatitis tends to run in families and people who suffer with this often have a family history of some other allergic conditions, like, asthma, etc.